Click on any club below to learn more about it or to register.

 MBA Strategy and Consulting Club

-The MBA Strategy & Consulting Club is for all Marriott School MBA students with an interest in management consulting and corporate strategy.
+The MBA Strategy & Consulting Club is for all Marriott School MBA students with an interest in management consulting and corporate strategy, or for those who just want some help prepping for case interviews.
 MBASCC is designed to expose students to the opportunities available in strategy and consulting through speakers, field trips, group discussions, networking and competitions.
-This club provides essential training and support for those seeking a career in strategy or consulting, but is also great for those who merely desire to know more about these roles.
+This club also provides essential training and support for those seeking a career in strategy or consulting, but is also great for those who merely desire to know more about these roles.
 One of the primary advantages to the club is the opportunity to prepare for case interviews—a core part of the recruiting process.

 Annual Dues: Annual Dues